samkitchen94/canvas-editor-tech-test/README.md

 ```
 - As a user, I would like to initialise a blank canvas
 - As a user, I would like to be able to see my canvas
--
+- As a user, I would like to change the colour of a specific coordinate on my canvas

 ```

 ## My Approach
 When taking on this challenge I have tried to break it down into smaller steps, these can be seen below.
 I have tried to consider all edge cases for this, they will be below the steps I have taken.
 Firstly I mapped out some user stories as seen above.
 Then I designed my app in terms of what classes and methods I would need, and implemented them in the sequence below.
+I also noted down all of the possible edge case scenarios that needed to be implemented, these can be seen below.

 - Firstly initialize the project - readme, initialize git, lib and spec folders, gemfile (with all dependencies added in), and bitmap-editor.rb file to run the program from.